 The conjugate gradient and Lanczos algorithms were invented around 1950, and their story is a curious one.
-Nowadays we have no doubt as to what these methods are good for: they are matrix iterations, which for certain matrices bring those $O(N^3)$ operation counts down to $O(N^2)$ or even better.
-Though there are constants hidden in the "O", these methods are sometimes much faster than Gaussian elimination and its relatives when N is large.
+Nowadays we have no doubt as to what these methods are good for: they are matrix iterations, which for certain structured matrices bring those $O(N^3)$ operation counts down to $O(N^2)$ or even better.
+Though there are constants hidden in the "O", these methods are often much faster than Gaussian elimination and its relatives when N is large.

 What is curious is that Hestenes, Stiefel, Lanczos and the rest didn't see this coming.
-In the 1950s, N was too small for these iterations yet to be competitive, but all the mathematical pieces were in place.
-These men knew something of the convergence properties of their iterations, enough to have been able to predict that eventually, as machines grew faster, they should beat the competition.
+In the 1950s, N was too small for conjugate gradients and Lanczos yet to be competitive, but all the mathematical pieces were in place.
+These men knew something of the convergence properties of their iterations, enough to have been able to predict that eventually, as machines grew faster, they must beat the competition.
 Yet they seem not to have made this prediction.
-A numerical analyst writing an essay like this one in 1960 might not have mentioned conjugate gradients or Lanczos at all.
+A numerical analyst writing an essay like this one in 1960 might not have mentioned conjugate gradients at all.

 It is with this history in mind that I mention multipole methods, by which I mean methods related to the recent algorithms of Rokhlin and Greengard for N-body problems and integral equations.
-Times have changed, and now we all think asymptotically.
-When multipole methods were being invented in the 1980s, they were competitive in 2D but not in 3D.
-But Rokhlin and Greengard saw immediately that these techniques reduced counts from $O(N^2)$ to O(N), give or take a logarithmic factor, so how could they not win in the long run?
+Times have changed, and we are all asymptotickers.
+When multipole methods were being invented in the 1980s, they were competitive in 2D but not 3D.
+Yet Rokhlin and Greengard saw immediately that these techniques reduced operation counts from $O(N^2)$ to O(N), give or take a logarithmic factor, so how could they not win in the long run?
 And so they will.

 The success of multipole methods will exemplify a general trend.
-As time goes by, large-scale numerical computations rely more on approximate algorithms, even for problems that in principle might be solved exactly in a finite number of steps.
-Approximate algorithms are more robust than exact ones, and oddly, they are also often faster.
+As time goes by, large-scale numerical computations rely more on approximate algorithms, even for problems that might in principle be solved exactly in a finite number of steps.
+Approximate algorithms are more robust than exact ones, and they are also often faster.

-8. Breakthroughs will have occurred in (i) matrix preconditioners, (ii) spectral methods, and (iii) time stepping for partial differential equations.
+8. Breakthroughs will have occurred in matrix preconditioners, spectral methods, and time stepping for partial differential equations.

-As I said, I am an optimist about merely technical hurdles; most of them eventually get crossed.
-The three predictions here are examples.
+It is hard not to be optimistic about merely technical hurdles.
 The business of matrix preconditioners is vitally important, but it is a jungle these days-surely improvements are in store!
 Spectral methods for PDEs are in a similar state-remarkably powerful, but varying awkwardly from one application to the next.
 Order is needed here, and it will come.
 As for time-stepping, this is the old problems of stiffness, reasonably well in hand for ODEs but still unsolved in a general way for PDEs.
 To this day, the CFL restriction constrains our computations all across the range of science and engineering.
-To get around these constraints, time steps are taken smaller than we would wish, huge matrix problems are solved at great cost, and physically important terms are thrown away just because they are too hard to implement.
+To get around this constraint, time steps are taken smaller than we would wish, huge matrix problems are solved at great cost, and physically important terms are thrown away just because they are too hard to implement.
 The CFL condition will not disappear, but new weapons will be devised to help us in the day-to-day struggle against it.